Qëndrim Rijani: Awards

 These performances have received over seventy prizes.
-Through them, he has earned fifteen personal awards as a director, including awards such as "Director of the Year" in Albania, "Director of the Year" in North Macedonia, the "Performance of the Year" award in Kosovo, the "Vojdan Chernodrinski" award for the best direction (won twice, in 2022 and 2025), the "Moisiu" award for the best direction and the best performance.
+Through them, he has earned sixteen personal awards as a director, including awards such as "Director of the Year" in Albania, "Director of the Year" in North Macedonia, the "Performance of the Year" award in Kosovo, the "Vojdan Chernodrinski" award for the best direction (won twice, in 2022 and 2025), the "Moisiu" award for the best direction and the best performance.
 Additionally, he was named the "Artist of the Year" by the Presidential Office of Republic of North Macedonia".